isyuricunha/tinder-autopilot/README.md

 - __Sidebar not visible__: ensure you loaded `dist/` as unpacked extension and are on `tinder.com`.
 - __API calls failing__: verify you are logged into Tinder Web and tokens (`TinderWeb/APIToken`) exist.
 - __Auto-like not working__: check that the page is on Discover/Recs and no modal blocks the UI.
-- __Messaging stuck__: reduce batch size or wait—module pages through all matches with delays.
+- __Messaging stuck__: reduce batch size or wait-module pages through all matches with delays.
 - __Super Like not triggering__: confirm strategy conditions and that you haven't hit the daily limit.

 ## Privacy & Disclaimer
 This tool automates interactions with Tinder Web in your browser session.
 Use responsibly and at your own risk.
-Review Tinder’s Terms of Service—automation may violate platform policies.
+Review Tinder’s Terms of Service-automation may violate platform policies.

 Data stored locally in your browser:
 - `TinderAutopilot/*` preferences and counters